lbryio/lbry.tech/documents/resources/regtest-setup.md

 ### Wallet backup

-To start off, if you've already used LBRY on your machine, you need to backup the wallet by copying the folders `~/.lbrynet` and `~/.lbryum`, then delete them to start from fresh.
+To start off, if you've already used LBRY on your machine, you need to backup the wallet by copying the folders `~/.lbrynet` and `~/.lbryum` and then deleting them to start from fresh.
 Run
 `mkdir ~/.lbryum`

-Now it should be all set-up, just execute the commands in the following order, and the regtest server should be good to go.
+Now it should be all set-up.
+Just execute the commands in the following order, and the regtest server should be good to go.

 ### 1) lbrycrd

-To run the `lbrycrd` daemon, run the following in the `lbrycrd` folder.
+To run the `lbrycrd` daemon, run the following in the `lbrycrd` folder:
 `./lbrycrdd`

 To generate blocks, run `./lbrycrd-cli generate <num_of_blocks>` You'll need to generate some blocks to get the network going.
 Start off by generating at least 100.
 `./lbrycrd-cli generate 173`

-If you'd prefer a more verbose output from lbrycrdd, run lbrycrd using `./lbrycrdd -printtoconsole`
+If you'd prefer a more verbose output from lbrycrdd, run lbrycrd using:
+`./lbrycrdd -printtoconsole`

 ### 2) lbryum-server